 7. Pack Small Kitchen Appliances

 If you are going to be away for more than a week, consider packing smaller size appliances like a rice cooker or griller..
 You can then prepare healthy food right in your room if your hotel permits that.
 In addition, you can bring plates and some cutlery.
 Such appliances have to be carried in your checked bag.
 You can pack clothes inside them so they don’t take up much space.
-If you need a larger bag to carry kitchenware, have a look at what’s available at online stores like Luggage Direct.

 8. Avoid Skipping Meals